prajwalnagaraja07/Udacity-Project-1/README.md

 **Explain the pipeline architecture, including data, hyperparameter tuning, and classification algorithm.**

 For hyperameter tuning, we combine the Sci-KitLearn Logistic Regression algorithm with HyperDrive.
 The following steps make up the pipeline:
-- 1.Data Gathering
+- Data Gathering
-- 2.Data Cleaning
+- Data Cleaning
-- 3.Data Splitting
+- Data Splitting
-- 4.Hyperparameter Sampling
+- Hyperparameter Sampling
-- 5.Modeling Activating
+- Modeling Activating
-- 6.Model Testing
+- Model Testing
-- 7.Early Stopping Stopping
+- Early Stopping Stopping
-- 8.Saving the Model
+- Saving the Model

 Hyperparameter tuning based on the parameters "C" and "--max_iter" specified gets evaluated based on given policy and metric defined in the Hyperdrive config.